Where is this walk?

 Beamsley Beacon

 Beamsley Beacon stands proud over the A59 between Skipton and Harrogate.
-It is a quiet area considering how near it is to Bolton Abbey.
-The short walk to the beacon can be extended to Round Hill.
+It is a quiet area considering its proximity to Bolton Abbey.
+The traditional short walk to the beacon can (and should) be extended to include Round Hill.

 The Walk

-Having looked over Beamsley Beacon (1298’/393 ms) and the broad ridge leading to Round Hill many times as I drove up Beamsley Hill I have often been tempted to explore further.
-However when I did and found it pleasant, with outstanding views and some historical interest.
-However once past the Beacon the walk deteriorates in interest.
+Coming up or down Beamsley Hill on the A59 it is impossible not to be drawn to the long grassy ridge to the east.
+This is Beamsley Hill (and Round Hill) When I eventually got round to walking it I found the ridge very pleasant, with outstanding views and some historical interest.
+However once past the Beacon the walk becomes more predictable.
 Therefore on this walk, I would stick to the relatively short pull up to the Beacon and its mini friend (the Old Pike) 200 metres further on.
-Round Hill is worth visiting.
-However it is best done from Ilkley in a larger circuit.
+Round Hill is worth visiting but that is dependant on the time you have.
+In any case it is best done from Ilkley in a larger circuit.
 This has the advantage of not having to repeat the ridge between Round Hill and the Beacon.

 The history comes from the Beacon itself which has been a lookout post for many centuries.
 Whilst that is not surprising, the fact that Bronze Age man also used the spot of the beacon as a burial site or possibly some type of hideaway some 4,000 years ago is.
 Now it is farmers, grouse shooters and a flock of walkers who visit the beacon and deserving of continued attention it undoubtedly is.